Bisque-IO/bop/docs/aof2/aof2_design_next.md

 - Optional sparse indexes can still be introduced later, but the packed ids mean cold reads already know which segment to open.

 ## 10. Startup and Recovery
-1. Enumerate `segments/`, filter for `.seg`, and parse each filename into `(segment_id, base_offset, created_at)`.
-Sort primarily by `segment_id`.
+1. Load `segments/current.sealed`.
+When present, the pointer seeds the latest sealed segment id, durable byte offset, and coordinator watermark.
+The value is trusted only if the referenced segment still exists; otherwise recovery logs a warning and falls back to discovery.
-2. For every segment except the newest two, read the 64-byte header, validate the magic/version, and trust the stored cumulative counters to rebuild `next_segment_index`, `next_offset`, and `record_count`.
+2. Enumerate `segments/*.seg` in lexical order.
+For each sealed segment, read the 64-byte header and 96-byte footer to rebuild base offsets, record counts, ext_id, watermark, and flush-failure state without consulting auxiliary metadata.
-3. Inspect the tail (and penultimate segment if the tail lacks a footer) by scanning record headers: verify lengths and checksums, truncate trailing garbage, and compute the durable size.
+3. Inspect the active tail (and the penultimate segment if the tail lacks a footer) by scanning record headers: verify lengths and checksums, truncate trailing garbage, and compute the live durable size.
+Tail inspection also seeds the backlog gauge used by the flush manager.
-4. If a footer is present, trust its counts; otherwise derive them from the scan.
-Update the in-memory state accordingly and mark the tail as active.
-5. Recreate the active segment map/set entirely from these headers.
-No manifest replay or auxiliary metadata files are necessary.
+4. Rehydrate the in-memory catalog, pending finalize queue, and durability cursors directly from the collected header/footer data.
+The highest coordinator watermark observed in the pointer/footer set is written back into the runtime metadata so the append path persists it on the next seal.
+5. Replay manifest log chunks (Tier1/Tier2 residency) and upstream operation-log entries starting at `coordinator_watermark + 1` to catch up the warm tiers.

+### 10.1 Segment Metadata Enrichment (RC1)
+- Segment headers gain an `ext_id` field so every record inherits a cohort identifier without consulting external metadata.
+- Record headers mirror the field so replication layers (e.g. Raft) can tag individual entries.
+- Segment footers capture durable bytes, record count, coordinator watermark, and the flush-failure flag when sealing.

+### 10.2 Atomic Sealed-Segment Pointer (RC2)
+- Maintain a `current.sealed` pointer (symlink or small binary blob) that records the latest sealed segment index and watermark.
+- Writers update the pointer via `TempFileGuard` + rename after each successful seal so recovery can discover global counters without scanning every segment.

+### 10.3 Manifest Alignment (RC3)
+- Manifest entries for sealed segments include the same ext_id and coordinator watermark, keeping Tier1/Tier2 replay aligned with on-disk headers.
+- Replay prefers the header/footer data and uses manifest deltas exclusively for warm/cold residency.

 ## 11. Flow Control and Backpressure
 ### 11.1 Rollover Handshake (AP2)